 Enhancing cultural identity

 The space fosters the innovative and integrated nature of the M Moser business culture.
 Enabling people and teams to work in whatever way suits them best, the environment enhances accessibility, collaboration and cultural identity.

 Supporting a community art program, the office showcases a rotating art collection to encourage creativity and bring life to the space.

 The team also took this opportunity to move away from an overly branded space, capturing the M Moser culture and brand while balancing hospitality and comfort.

 Putting people and the environment at the heart of the design, the space has been created to meet LEED, WELL Platinum, and RESET Certification.

-Sensors in the lighting system harvest daylight to operate circadian illumination that changes throughout the day, reflecting the outdoor conditions.
+A circadian lighting system in the workplace provides users with appropriate light exposure to enhance natural circadian rhythms, enhancing visual and biological needs.
 Five Naava green walls, both fixed and movable, help to purify the air alongside a petrified moss wall feature and a variety of potted plants.
 Healthy materials have been selected to eliminate VOCs and off-gassing, air conditioning is filtered and sensors throughout the space monitor indoor air quality.
 Dedicated areas for wellness, meditation and mindfulness encourage a conscious culture of well-being, and a dog-friendly policy helps to reduce stress and boost productivity.

 Embracing organisational change and growth, the new space reimagines ways of working as an “office of the future” that encourages movement and flexibility to meet the needs of each person, team or task.
 This “living lab” serves as a co-working space and enables M Moser to test and develop a broad range of workplace strategies to ensure the best results for clients.